Dr Slater leads the PiPA group

 Is morphine an effective analgesic for procedural pain in newborn infants?

 Group Head Biography:

-Dr Slater now leads The Paediatric and Infant Pain & Anaesthesia (PiPA) group, which is focused on understanding the development of human pain processing.
-She is interested in the critical newborn period when infants are first exposed to tissue injury and begin to process and experience pain.
-Her group uses a range of non-invasive brain imaging tools, including EEG and fMRI, to explore the development of pain in the human nervous system.
+Rebeccah studied Physics (BSc) at Imperial College and Neuroscience (MSc) at UCL, and in 2007 was awarded her PhD at UCL under the supervision of Prof Maria Fitzgerald.
+Since 2012 she has lead The Paediatric and Infant Pain & Anaesthesia (PiPA) research group, which focuses on understanding the mechanisms that underlie the development of pain perception in the human infant.
+She uses a range of non-invasive brain imaging tools, including EEG and fMRI, to explore the development of pain perception in the human nervous system.

 The Paediatric Neuroimaging group are mainly based at the Women's Centre on the John Radcliffe Hospital site